Joshuah143/himmens-resume/himmens_resume_en.typ

   site: "himmens.com/triumf",
   actions: (
-    "Developed panoptic segmentation models for the ATLAS detector using the PointNet ML framework with Wandb, TensorFlow, Keras.", "Used ONNX to implement models in C++ for deployment on the ATLAS Athena system.", "Used CERN's grid computing to parallelize compute across thousands of nodes.", "Worked independently to develop models using cutting edge transfer learning approaches."),
+    "Developed panoptic segmentation models for the ATLAS detector using the PointNet ML framework with Wandb, TensorFlow, Keras.", "Used CERN's grid computing to parallelize compute across thousands of nodes.", "Worked independently to develop models using cutting edge transfer learning approaches.", "Implementing models into production using NVIDIA Triton."),
   visible: true
 )